duong-28/crowdfunding-frontend/README.md

 > A React-based crowdfunding platform designed to support youth soccer initiatives.
 > The platform enables users to create and manage fundraising projects, make pledges, and track funding progress in real-time.
 Features include project creation, anonymous pledging, funding progress tracking, and a responsive modern UI.
 ---
-Developed by Lucy Nguyen
+ 👩‍💻 Developed by Lucy Nguyen

 ## 🚀Live Demo: <https://atleticosaigon.netlify.app/>

-> This project is the front end of the Atletico Saigon crowdfunding platform.
+> 🔗 This project is the front end of the Atletico Saigon crowdfunding platform.
 The back end is built using Django Rest Framework and can be found at <https://github.com/duong-28/crowdfuning_back_end>

-## User Access
+## 🔐 User Access Levels
 **Admin**
 - Full access to projects: can view, create, update, and delete projects.
 - Can view and make pledges (with the option to pledge anonymously).